About the Visual Arts Fund

 Visual support materials should help the jurors understand the project and your ability to realize it.
 For each of your support materials, please list: artist’s name, title, medium, year, size, description and relevant explanatory notes (max 50 words per entry).
 You may include up to 10 examples total, including:

-- Videos (max 2 min each — video files must be hosted on a video platform such as YouTube or Vimeo)
+- Videos (up to 3 total, max 2 min each — video files must be hosted on a video platform such as YouTube or Vimeo; include a password in the description section if your account is private)

 Please provide a short, narrative bio for your lead organizer, as well as your group or organization (max 100 words) and for key collaborators and artists (up to 5 bios, max 100 words each).
 Focus on experience relevant to this project.
 We will not accept CVs or resumes.